 Steps: You will repeat Exercise B at the Golf Course.
 Record your data in Table 3.
-Your TA will explain how to record this data on the Water Infiltration Sheet. .
+Then as a lab we will measure infiltration and surface runoff with a Cornell Sprinkle Infiltrometer.
+Your TA will explain how to record this data on the Water Infiltration Sheet.
+You will then compare the data from these two methods.